How Does Farm Income Affect Farmland Values?

 Soil productivity indexes (PIs) are relative scales by which different soils can be compared and assessed.
 By taking into account many factors that determine yield potential, a soil PI provides a single number to rate soil quality.

-Recent farmland transaction data helps Minnesota growers understand the potential market value of land they're considering purchasing, refinancing, or selling in Minnesota.
+Recent farmland transaction data helps Indiana growers understand the potential market value of land they're considering purchasing, refinancing, or selling in Indiana.